LhymeFruit/The-Omnom-Client/README.md

 Always free no paywalls
 no advertizements
 no annoying launchers
-it also has support for low-end PCs With the sulphur renderer
+it also has support for low-end PCs With the sodium renderer

 some features include